-Psychology is offered at A level at Herschel and so is a new subject for all our sixth form students and provides an exciting new challenge.
+Psychology is available as a two-year course at A-Level only; hence, it is a new subject for all our sixth form students and provides an exciting new challenge.

-Psychology is the scientific study of the mind and behaviour and the course consists of an eclectic mix of approaches to explaining these concepts.
+Psychology is the scientific study of the human mind and behaviour, the course consists of an eclectic mix of approaches explaining these concepts.
 Students will find themselves using skills from the Sciences, English, Humanities and Maths, as well as learning some new ones along the way.
-Psychology has gained in popularity over recent years and it is often ranked as one of the most popular subject choices in sixth form colleges.
-Many universities offer a range of Psychology courses allowing students to study the discipline further and many also accept Psychology A level as a science along with Biology, Physics and Chemistry.
+Psychology remains a very popular subject and often ranked as one of the most prevalent subject choices in schools/colleges.
+Many universities offer a range of Psychology courses allowing students to study the discipline further and many accept Psychology A-Level as a science along with Biology, Physics and Chemistry.

-So if you are looking for a subject that will help you to understand both yourself and others better and will challenge you with new concepts then Psychology might just be the course for you!
+Hence, if you are looking for a subject that will help you to understand both yourself and others better and will challenge you with new concepts, then Psychology might just be the course for you!

 Freud for Beginners: by Richard Appignanesi and Oscar Zarate

 Introducing Psychology: A Graphic Guide to Your Mind and Behaviour by Nigel Benson